 - 1/3 cup granulated sugar

 - Combine the oil, water, vinegar, salt and sugar in a bowl.

 - Add flour until it becomes a dough, approx. 2 1/2 to 3 cups.
 (The finished dough should be thin, wet and look slightly mealy.
 The goal here is to get it to hold together and nothing more.)

 - Gently spread the dough onto greased baking paper in sheet pan, until it lies smooth, flat and thin.

-- Wash the plums.
-Cut them into halves, remove their pits, then lay them on the dough, cut side up, making neat rows.
+- Wash, halve and pit the plums.
+Lay them on the dough, cut side up, making neat rows.
 Bake the tart for 15 minutes.

 - Meanwhile, mix the heavy cream, eggs, vanilla extract, salt, sugar, and nutmeg together.